 Use the quick guide to search through our resource database.
 You can search by topic, setting, or keywords in order to find exactly what you are looking for.
 Choose a filtering mechanism above to get started.

 October is Farm to School Month, an annual 31-day campaign to recognize, appreciate and celebrate the connections happening across the country between kids, families and their community food systems.
 National Farm to School Month was designated by Congress in 2010, making this year’s campaign the 10th anniversary of National Farm to School Month celebrations.
-However, this October will likely look very different than the previous nine years.
+However, this October looked very different than the previous nine years.

-That’s why this October, we’re focusing our National Farm to School Month campaign on expressing appreciation and amplifying underrepresented voices in order to shift power to these essential workers and create a more just food system.
-Here’s how you can get involved:
+That’s why for 2020, we focused our National Farm to School Month campaign on expressing appreciation and amplifying underrepresented voices in order to shift power to these essential workers and create a more just food system.
+Check out some highlights:

-Participate in our Virtual Movement Meeting, October 14: Join National Farm to School Network for a virtual Movement Meeting on Wednesday, Oct.14 from 1-3pm ET, featuring Karen Washington, food justice activist, for deep conversation and action-oriented reflection on racial justice in the farm to school movement and wider food system.
-Learn more and register here.
+Watch a Recording of Our Virtual Movement Meeting: On Oct.
+14, we hosted a virtual Movement Meeting, featuring Karen Washington, with deep conversation and action-oriented reflection on racial justice in the farm to school movement and wider food system.
+Watch a recording here.

-Take Action for Change: Throughout October, we'll be sharing ideas, opportunities and resources for engaging in advocacy to amplify underrepresented voices and shift power to create a more just food system.
-Check back soon for more details!
+Take Action for Change: Throughout October, we shared ideas, opportunities and resources for engaging in advocacy to amplify underrepresented voices and shift power to create a more just food system.
+One upcoming way you can take action for change: VOTE on Nov.
+3!

-This National Farm to School Month, we want to recognize the invaluable contributions community members across the nation make towards supporting and feeding children and families in our communities.
+For National Farm to School Month 2020, we wanted to recognize the invaluable contributions community members across the nation make towards supporting and feeding children and families in our communities.
 These community members go by many names – farmer, cafeteria worker, neighbor, teacher, gardener, volunteer, and more – but they’ve all risen to the call for collaboration, partnership and creativity to feed our nation's kids and support equity and access in the food system.
-We're selecting 25 this October to receive a $500 honorarium and be named a National Farm to School Network Community Food Champion!

 Rooted in the vision of a just food system, National Farm to School Network believes racial justice is integral to achieving food justice.
 That means recognizing the disproportionate impacts both racism and the COVID-19 pandemic have had on those most impacted by systemic inequities - many of whom are the people who keep our communities fed.
-With this understanding, Community Food Champion nominations are intended to honor: Those who aren't often recognized for the work they do every day; and/or, African Americans, American Indians and Alaskan Natives, Hispanics and Latinos, and Asians and Pacific Islanders.
+With this understanding, the selection of our 2020 Community Food Champion nominations intended to honor: Those who aren't often recognized for the work they do every day, as well as African Americans, American Indians and Alaskan Natives, Hispanics and Latinos, and Asians and Pacific Islanders.

 Movement Meeting 2020